-Tell Me About a Failure
+Tell Me About a Time You Failed

 What’s the toughest behavioral interview question of them all?
 For many, it’s this one: Tell me about a time you failed.

-I’ve noticed that more and more recruiters and hiring managers are including this question in their standard behavioral interviews.
+More and more recruiters and hiring managers are including this question in their standard behavioral interviews.
 Some recruiters will even tell you that this is the most important interview question to ask a candidate.

 You want to be candid, but not TOO candid.
 How do you talk about failure without sabotaging your chance of landing a job offer?